...Highlights: shark action, manta rays, turtles, schooling fish & big pelagics, great macro life/ marine diversity...

 But land-lubbers may prefer to stay in a dive resort to witness this specatular underwater show.

 Most Indonesian liveaboards visit Raja Ampat during the months of October until the end of April, although it is possible to find a few boats running trips all the year round.
 During the months of July to mid-September, strong winds and rain can cause rough seas, causing boats to schedule other areas to visit and closing some of the dive resorts in this period.

-However, it is possible to enjoy West Papua diving all year round since several boats leave Raja Ampat and move east along the north coast of Papua into Cenderawasih Bay.
+However, it is possible to enjoy scuba diving in West Papua all year round since several boats leave the islands of Raja Ampat and move east along the north coast of Papua into Cenderawasih Bay.
 Here you can find whale sharks at any time of the year and many of the dive sites are sheltered from rough seas.

 Depth: 5 - >40m